Filtered search

 etc. which you can then select to be included in your search.
 The system allows you to select more than one topic at a time.
 Now you should have in your results list data related to political life and political issues from 1945-1955.

-The easiest way to find cross-national data is to wean out one-country data by selecting three or more countries in the Country filter.
-Let’s imagine you are looking for cross-national International Social Survey Programme (ISSP) data on social networks.
+The easiest way to find cross-national data is to eliminate one-country data by selecting three or more countries in the Country filter.
+Let’s imagine you are looking for cross-national International Social Survey Programme (ISSP) data on work orientations.

-- Choose three or four European countries from the country filter and after this, enter the name of the survey (ISPP) and
+- Choose three or four European countries from the country filter and after this, enter the name of the survey (ISSP) and

 work orientations

-or other relevant search term into the search box.
-This way you are much more likely to get the cross-national, combined ISSP data rather than ISSP survey data from a particular country on top of the results. - Another option would be to choose the European countries from the country filter, then click on the Topic filter, select relevant-seeming topics from there for you search and finally enter the survey name to the search box.
+or other relevant search terms into the search box.
+This way you are much more likely to get the cross-national, combined ISSP data rather than ISSP survey data from a single country on top of the results. - Another option would be to choose the European countries from the country filter, then click on the Topic or Keywords filter, select potentially relevant topics or keywords and finally enter the survey name to the search box.

-To keep the selected filters active, use the ‘Back’ button or the arrow on top left to navigate back to the search page.
+To keep the selected filters active, use the ‘Back’ button or the arrow on your browser to navigate back to the search page from the detailed study view.
 If you click on the data catalogue logo instead, all selections will disappear.

 Use the ‘Reset filters’ button to clear your filter selections.